statisticslab/statisticslab.github.io/joining/index.md

 **Applications Due:** Open until filled, applications will be reviewed on a rolling basis.

-**Company Information:** The Ma Lab in the Division of Public Health Sciences at [Fred Hutchinson Cancer Center](https://www.fredhutch.org/en.html) is seeking a highly motivated post-doctoral fellow to develop novel statistical/computational methods for problems in genomics.
-Specific topics include, but are not limited to, high-dimensional data analysis, multivariate association analysis, graphical models and network analysis, etc. This is a unique opportunity for someone who is interested in a collaborative environment and interacting with investigators with diverse experiences.
-The position is available for two years.
+**Company Information:** The Ma Lab in the Division of Public Health Sciences at [Fred Hutchinson Cancer Center](https://www.fredhutch.org/en.html) is seeking a highly motivated post-doctoral fellow to develop novel statistical/computational methods for problems in microbiome research.
+Specific topics include, but are not limited to, high-dimensional data analysis, graphical models and network analysis, etc. This is a unique opportunity for someone who is interested in a collaborative environment and interacting with investigators with diverse experiences.
+The position is available **NOW** for two years.

 Fred Hutch is an independent, nonprofit, unified adult cancer care and research center that is clinically integrated with UW Medicine, a world leader in clinical care, research and learning.
 The first National Cancer Institute-designated cancer center in the Pacific Northwest, Fred Hutch’s global leadership in bone marrow transplantation, HIV/AIDS prevention, immunotherapy, and COVID-19 vaccines has confirmed our reputation as one of the world’s leading cancer, infectious disease and biomedical research centers.
 Based in Seattle, Fred Hutch operates eight clinical care sites that provide medical oncology, infusion, radiation, proton therapy, and related services, and network affiliations with hospitals in five states.
 Together, our fully integrated research and clinical care teams seek to discover new cures to the world’s deadliest diseases and make life beyond cancer a reality.